');

 About Norman, OK

-Norman is a major city in Oklahoma with a population of 128,714 residents.
-The median household income is $65,060 per year, which is near the national average.
-The median age in Norman is 31.6 years.
+Norman is a major city located in Oklahoma with a population of 128,714 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $65,060 per year, which is 13% below the national median of $75,149.
+The median age of 31.6 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Norman Ranks in Oklahoma